Who has ever heard of Earlobe Surgery?

 Earlobes are also a form of personal identification and hereditary appearance.
 Earlobes are not all a-typical, their shape is not the same.
 Aside from diseases or illnesses that can deform the earlobe, there are two consistent types of earlobes identified by science: free hanging and attached earlobes.

 • Free Hanging Earlobes are the most common or normal type of lobes.
 This type of earlobe hangs below the upper part of the ear that is attached to the side of the head.
 This happens due to the DNA gene of our parents.
-This is known to be the result of dominant chromosomes allele (gene types).
+This is known to be the result of the dominant chromosomes allele (gene types).

 • Attached Earlobes do not hang down.
 Instead, they are rounded and attached directly to the side of the head.
 Attached Earlobes are due to the absence of our parent’s dominant allele within the chromosomes.